dustpg/LongUI/Helper/ScriptInterfaceGenerator/readme.txt

 About PARAMLIST:
     No const(and so on), No ref(&), all int32_t, uint32_t...
-    is int, just easy, if careful about bit-number or signe, even if you want to store some pointer data with size_t, as always, and, some ex-type, impl by you self, just easy and, NO SPACE with type, hard to deal with space by regex
+    is int, just easy, NO SPACE with type, hard to deal with space by regex

 Example:
     // ABCD